Charles Chamblis

-Charles Chamblis (March 14, 1927 – February 3, 1991) was a Minnesota photographer known for his work capturing the vibrant social life in the Twin Cities African-American community.
-Primarily active during the 1970s and 1980s, Chamblis produced thousands of intimate and candid images of nightlife, family gatherings, landscapes, and portraits of Minneapolis residents.
+Charles Chamblis (March 14, 1927 – February 3, 1991) was a Minnesota photographer known for his work capturing the social life in the Twin Cities African-American community.

+Active during the 1970s and 1980s, Chamblis produced thousands of images of nightlife, family gatherings, landscapes, and portraits of Minneapolis residents.
 Featured in his photographs are depictions of the soul, funk, and R&B acts who pioneered the "Minneapolis sound.”

 Early life

 Charles Chamblis was born in Pittsburgh, Pennsylvania in 1927.
 Chamblis lived without his mother for most of his childhood, spending his teenage years in a boy's home.
 From early on, Chamblis dreamed of becoming an artist and lied about his age to get placed into an art school.

 Chamblis was honorably discharged from his service as a Marine during World War II and eventually relocated to Minnesota with his wife Jeanette in 1958.
 The couple had two daughters, Reva and Cynthia Chamblis and 1 son, Charles Chamblis jr. The couple divorced when Reva, the baby, was two years old.

 At almost age thirty, Chamblis received his first camera, a one-step Polaroid, from Jeanette.
 He then began documenting "the best" of the Black Twin Cities.